Lewis de Charleton: Life

 Charleton was educated, it is said, at both Oxford and Cambridge, but was more closely connected with Oxford, of which he became a doctor of civil law and a licentiate, if not also a doctor, in theology.
 In 1336, he became prebendary of Hereford Cathedral, of which see his kinsman Thomas Charlton was then bishop.
 He next appears, with his brother Humphrey, as holding prebends in the collegiate church of Pontesbury, of which Baron Charlton was patron.
-In 1340, Adam of Coverton petitione to the king against him on the ground of obstructing him in collecting tithes belonging to St. Michael's, Shrewsbury.
+In 1340, Adam of Coverton petitioned to the king against him on the ground of obstructing him in collecting tithes belonging to St. Michael's, Shrewsbury.
 A royal commission was appointed to inquire into the case, which in 1345 was still pending.
 Lewis had apparently succeeded Thomas the bishop to this prebend, and on his resignation in 1359 was succeeded by Humphrey, who held all three prebends in succession.
 In 1348, he appears as signing, as doctor of civil law, an indenture between the town and university of Oxford that they should have a common assize and assay of weights and measures.
 He was probably continuously resident as a teacher at Oxford; of which university his brother became chancellor some time before 1354.
 It is sometimes, but without authority, asserted that Lewis himself was chancellor.
 He constantly acted, however, in important business in conjunction with his brother.
 In 1354, a great feud broke out between town and university, culminating in the St Scholastica Day riot and at the brothers’ petition the king conditionally liberated some townsmen from prison and granted his protection for a year to the scholars.
 For these and other services they were enrolled in the album of benefactors, and in 1356 an annual mass for the two was directed to be henceforth celebrated on St. Edmund’s day.